sudhirKsah/business-intelligence-agent/README.md

 4. Open `http://localhost:3000` and run the demo prompts below.

-The unrelated `.env.openaikey` file is not used by this project and must remain untouched.

 ## Metric And Data Rules

 - **Open pipeline:** Deal Status exactly `Open`; On Hold is not included.